December 20, 2012

 Serves 2

-2-3 teaspoons tokhme sharbati (chia seeds), can be found in Iranian/Persian markets
+-2-3 teaspoons tokhme sharbati (chia seeds), can be found in Iranian/Persian markets

-2 cups cool water
+-2 cups cool water

-2 tablespoons sugar
+-2 tablespoons sugar

-1 tablespoon rose water
+-1 tablespoon rose water

-A few drops of freshly squeezed lime or lemon juice
+-A few drops of freshly squeezed lime or lemon juice

-1. Stir the sugar in 1/2 cup of warm water until fully dissolved or use a couple of tablespoons of the sugar syrup as explained above.
+1. Stir the sugar in 1/2 cup of warm water until fully dissolved, or use a couple of tablespoons of the sugar syrup as explained above.

-2. Combine the seeds, water, and the dissolved sugar, refrigerate for at least 2 hours for the seeds to plump up.
+2. Combine the seeds, water, and the dissolved sugar, and refrigerate for at least 2 hours for the seeds to plump up.

 3. Add the rose water and a few drops of lime juice to taste.
 The drink is best served cold.